LandSciTech/caribouMetrics/README.md

 caribouMetrics provides implementations of several different models.
-Firstly, it implements the caribou resource selection probability functions described in Hornseth and Rempel (2016) in *Seasonal resource selection of woodland caribou (Rangifer tarandus caribou) across a gradient of anthropogenic disturbance*.
+Firstly, it implements the caribou resource selection probability functions described in Hornseth and Rempel (2016) *Seasonal resource selection of woodland caribou (Rangifer tarandus caribou) across a gradient of anthropogenic disturbance*.
 This allows for a spatial prediction of caribou habitat use across 13 caribou ranges in Ontario.